ajinkyadatalkar1/Agrolly/README.md

 * Real-time weather monitoring (*text and visual*).
 * Provide Long-Term Weather Forecast (*temperature and rainfall*).
 * Crop selection based on the forthcoming forecast.
-* Crop risk assessment by identifying weather problem areas.
+* Crop risk assessment by identifying weather problem areas in advance (before it started).

 ### What are the Languages available?
 English, Portuguese (*Brazil*), Mongolian.